wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 }
 ```

-Try it in the browser, first type `wes` and hit enter and next type `wes.sayHi()` and hit enter.
-You should see the following:
+Try it in the browser.

+First type `wes` and hit enter.
+Next, type `wes.sayHi()` and hit Enter.

+You should see the following 👇

 ![](@attachment/Clipboard_2020-01-30-20-30-25.png)

-Wes.sayHi() is a method.
+`wes.sayHi()` is a **method**.
 You make it a property on your object and you set it to a function.

-Those functions can also have names.
-Sometimes you will see something like this:
+Those functions can also have names, for example sometimes you will see something like this 👇

 ```js
 const wes = {